PX4/PX4-user_guide/en/peripherals/dshot.md

   Rotation Direction: normal
   ```

-  To change direction again new `dshot reverse -m 1` command needs to be sent.
+  To change direction back to normal again `dshot normal -m 1` plus a save command needs to be sent.

 ## Telemetry